hhow09/hhow09.github.io/content/blog/idempotency/idempotency.md

 ## Why we need idempotency in distributed system ?
 ### Requests retry is inevitable.
-#### Failures Happen [^1]
+#### Failures Happen
+>  Clients send requests to servers but might not get a response.
+It's impossible for clients to know if the response was lost or the server crashed before processing the request.
+To make sure its request is processed, the client has to resend the request. [^14]

 > Many kinds of failures become apparent as requests taking longer than usual, and potentially never completing.
 When a client is waiting longer than usual for a request to complete, it also holds on to the resources it was using for that request for a longer time.
 When a number of requests hold on to resources for a long time, the server can run out of those resources.
-These resources can include memory, threads, connections, ephemeral ports, or anything else that is limited.
+These resources can include memory, threads, connections, ephemeral ports, or anything else that is limited. [^1]

 With idempotency, retry will just produce same side effect.